The Unsung Bean – Chawli

 Black-eyed beans – a super protein

 The black-eyed beans are a wonder legume!
-Delectable in texture and flavour, they are fantastic for curries and gravies.
+Chockfull of chawli nutrition and delectable in texture and flavour, they are fantastic for curries and gravies.
 Importantly, they are easier to digest than most other kinds of beans.

 - The black-eyed beans are one of the high protein pulses.
 It is a nutrient dense legume with 1 cup of cooked chawli providing about 220 calories, 15 grams protein and 11 grams fibre.

 - These beans are a perfect food for people who wish to lose weight.
-They keep you feeling fuller for longer and make sure that you don’t reach out for unhealthy snacks.
+They keep you feeling fuller for longer and make sure that you don’t reach out for unhealthy snacks - one of the important chawli nutrition facts.

 - The beans also help maintain normal blood sugar levels, making them ideal for diabetics.